itamarsalazar/starter-academic/content/publication/example/index.md

 ---
-title: "An example conference paper"
+title: "Automatic Leaf Segmentation from Images Taken Under Uncontrolled Conditions Using Convolutional Neural Networks"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Salazar-Reque I F
+- Salazar-Reque I. F.
-- Huaman Bustamante
+- Huaman Bustamante S G

 # Author notes (optional)
 # author_notes: